danlim-wz/analysis_of_social_media_data_about_singapore/README.md

 ![](images/db.png)

-Due to rate limiting, it may take quite long to mine a sizable amount of text data.
+Due to rate limiting, it may take some time to mine a sizable amount of text data.
 It took around 2 weeks to mine a million tweets.